A Perspective on Regularization and Curvature: A global connection

 A second implication of the global connection is that two different Lagrangians that share the same Hopf algebra are now sections that differ only by a gauge transformation.

-\begin{example} The Lagrangians for a QFT in different gravitational settings have different values for $\phi$, $m$ and $g$, given the different curvatures caused by the background gravitation.
-These Lagrangians represent QFTs in different coordinate patches of a curved universe.
-Allowing the $\phi$, $m$ and $g$ to vary according to the necessary change of coordinates of a particular curved background manifold, allows one to relate the $\beta$-function in all coordinate patches to each other simultaneously.
-Furthermore, if all the Lagrangians in this family are regularized in the same way, say with dimensional regularization, the corresponding section of the renormalization bundle all satisfy the differential equation \eqref{local}.
-Then the gauge transformation holomorphic in $z$, and the two $\beta$-functions in each coordinate patch can be related to each other.
-This shows a that BPHZ renormalization is consistent over a curved space-time manifold, and suggests that this renormalization bundle can be constructed as a bundle over a curved background space as opposed to the flat example constructed by Connes and Marcolli in \cite{CM06}.
-This global $\beta$-function can be found via $\zeta$-function regularization, but its construction is beyond the scope of this paper. \end{example}
+\begin{example} The Lagrangians for a QFT in different gravitational settings have different parameters, as some parts of the Lagrangian depends on the background curvature.
+Explicitly, if $a^\dagger(\vec{p})$ and $a(\vec{p})$ are the raising and lowering operators for a Fock space, and $g$ is the metric of the space time, the field $\phi(\vec{x})$ can locally be expressed in terms of the metric as \bes \int_{\R^6} \frac{1}{(2\pi)^6\sqrt{2}(p^jg^i_jp_i + m^2)^{\frac{1}{4}}}a^\dagger(\vec{p})e^{i p^jg^i_jx_i}+ a(\vec{p})e^{-ip^jg^i_jx_i} \sqrt{|\det(g)|}d^6p \; .\ees Instead of $|d\phi|^2$, the Laplacian operator is $\Delta(g) = \frac{1}{\sqrt{|g|}} \partial_i (\sqrt{|g|}g^{ij}\partial_j)$.
+The corresponding Lagrangian is now a function of the curvature, \bes \mathcal{L} = -\frac{1}{2}\phi(g,x)(\Delta_g + m^2)\phi(g,x) + \lambda\phi^3(g, x)\; .\ees The associated $\beta$-function will also be a function of $g$.
+For a fixed regularization scheme, there is a family of sections of the renormalization bundle $\gamma_g(z)$ parameterized by the curvature.
+If the regularization scheme is renormalizable, then $\beta(\gamma_g)$ is well defined.
+The gauge transformations on the bundle provide a way of relating the $\beta$-functions in this family.
+This shows the existence of a global $\beta$-function for a scalar field theory as a function of curvature.
+Because of the Birkhoff decomposition of the sections $\gamma_g(z)$ represent decomposition over coordinate patches, this also shows that BPHZ renormalization is consistent over a curved space-time manifold, and suggests that this renormalization bundle can be constructed as a bundle over a curved background space as opposed to the flat example constructed by Connes and Marcolli in \cite{CMbook}.
+Working over a manifold in general, the global $\beta$-function can be found via $\zeta$-function regularization, but its construction is beyond the scope of this paper.
+For more on the renormalization bundle over curved space time, see \cite{thesis2}. \end{example}